Workshops & Technical Assistance

 - Learn how to keep and read financial records so that they are useful to you.

-- Create and evaluate different financial scenarios for your farm business.
+- Identify potential customers and evaluate their fit for your farm or product.

-In addition, farms will receive technical assistance tailored to your farm.
+- Following the workshops, you will receive technical assistance tailored to your goals.

-Cost: $500.
-Upon completion of the session and your successful participation in technical assistance, farms will be awarded $1,000 seed grant.
+Cost: $500 registration fee.
+Upon completion of the workshops and your successful participation in technical assistance, you will be awarded a $1,000 seed grant.
 There is a net gain of $500 to your farm!

-Scholarships are available!
+Scholarships and reimbursements are available!
 Please do not let upfront cost prevent you from joining us!
 Contact Alex for details: firstname.lastname@example.org.

-Registration for the 2018 program has ended.
-Please stay tuned for other opportunities!
+Registration for the 2019 program will open in October.
+Please stay tuned for details!